lloydarnold/global-event-persistor/scrapers/README.md

 ### Configuration

 Google BigQuery needs to be setup to run this code.
 A Google BigQuery account will be required, then follow the section "setting up authentication" in the following link https://cloud.google.com/bigquery/docs/reference/libraries#client-libraries-install-python to get a service account file json.
-Call this file 'service-account-file.json' and include this in scrapers/gdelt_scrapers.
+Call this file `service-account-file.json` and include this in scrapers/gdelt_scrapers.
 <br/>
-query.txt will be used as the query sent to Google BigQuery.
+`query.txt` will be used as the query sent to Google BigQuery.
 Google BigQuery supports standard SQL and legacy SQL.
-Example for query.txt:
+Example for `query.txt`:

 ```
 SELECT *